 [x] Lay on couch while touching armpit.

 [x] Oncology appointment.

 And it was all necessary.

-One of the most frustraiting things about this process is that I don’t know what to expect, nobody can prepare me for whats to come and the checklist is forever evolving and shifting.
-I didn’t know that I had to go through so much for the process to be complete within me; the expanded checklist was necessary to build my character, strengthen my worship and heal my soul.
+One of the most frustrating things about this process is that I don't know what to expect, nobody can prepare me for whats to come and the checklist is forever evolving and shifting.
+I didn't know that I had to go through so much for the process to be complete within me; the expanded checklist was necessary to build my character, strengthen my worship and heal my soul.
 This is reflective of life for all of us on earth, whether sick or not.
-We don’t know what is going to happen tomorrow, our expectations rarely become reality and our life projections of growth and prosperity become overshaddowed with life’s cancer.
+We don't know what is going to happen tomorrow, our expectations rarely become reality and our life projections of growth and prosperity become overshadowed with life's cancer.